Burro racing wins over runners in backcountry ode to mining history

 Race and team sponsors include veterinary clinics, as well as brands selling sneakers, hydration drinks and beef jerky.

-At Cerrillos, the teams compete for Western belt-buckle trophies, including a “last ass” award for the final finisher.
+At Cerrillos, the teams competed for Western belt-buckle trophies, including a “last ass” award for the final finisher.

 Success in racing doesn't come easy, according to Shane Weigand of Edgewood, New Mexico, a construction manager, burro race organizer and backcountry outfitter for burro-pack trips and “tequila-burro” weddings.